AlibabaCloudDocs/ecs/intl.en-US/API Reference/Resource assurance/CreateElasticityAssurance.md

 Elasticity Assurance provides a new method to purchase and use resources with flexibility and assurance.
 It offers an assured resource reservation for pay-as-you-go instances.
 Pay-as-you-go ECS instances covered by the elasticity assurance can be successfully purchased within the term of the elasticity assurance.

--   Elasticity Assurance is in invitational preview.
-If you want to use Elasticity Assurance, submit a ticket.
 -   Elasticity assurances are not refundable after purchase.
 -   Elasticity assurances are applicable only to pay-as-you-go ECS instances.
 -   Currently, only the unlimited mode is enabled for elasticity assurances.
 The `AssuranceTimes` parameter can be set only to `Unlimited`.
 The unlimited mode is automatically enabled when the elasticity assurance takes effect.